lucaby/fuzzy-kernels/README.md

-# fuzzy-kernels
-Kernels on fuzzy sets library
+# Kernels on fuzzy sets library

 ## Synopsis
 This project contains implementations of kernels on fuzzy sets.